danschultequb/qub-typescript-xml-vscode/README.md

 ## Telemetry

 In order to best know which features to work on and improve, this extension collects anonymous telemetry by default.
-If you prefer no telemetry be collected, you can disable telemetry by changing the configuration value **"qub-xml.telemetry.enabled"** to be false.
+If you prefer no telemetry be collected, you can disable telemetry by changing the configuration value **"qub-xml-vscode.telemetry.enabled"** to be false.